krypto5863/COM3D2.ExtendedErrorHandling/README.md

 2. Put it in `BepinEx/Plugins`
 3. Done

 Make sure your game and CMI or whatever are up to date at the time of the release you download.
+Please keep in mind EEH replaces CCFix, ErrorTexturePlaceholder, and ExceptionHusherUpper, meaning that these should be removed or you will likely encounter issues.

 # Enjoy!
 And don't abuse your meidos!